uvapl/uva-prog-physics/10 Week 1/10 Python Practice/30 Hackers.md

 1. Create a file called `cipher.py`.
 Start your program by asking the user for a phrase to encode and the shift value.
-Then begin the structure of your program by entering in this loop (we’ll build on it more in a bit):
+Then begin the structure of your program by entering in this loop (we'll build on it more in a bit):

 		encoded_phrase = ''
 		for c in phrase: